eraybasar/pesdk-docs/_guides/ios/v8/features/text.md

 ## Adding and removing fonts
 For version 6 of our SDK, we added an easy way to use your own fonts.
 The `FontImporter` class now has a static `all` property that holds an array of `Font` objects.
-By default this array contains all fonts that we ship with the SDK.
+By default, this array contains all fonts that we ship with the SDK.

 A `Font` object is a simple collection of the metadata of a font, the `fontName`, the `displayName` and the `path`.
 The `path` points to the font file, or is empty if a system font should be added.